rom4kov/youknowmysteez/README.md

 #### Functionalities

-Visitors of the page view clothing items by category, put them in their shopping basket and pay via stripe.
+Visitors of the page can view clothing items by category, put them in their shopping basket and pay via stripe.

 #### Technologies that have been used: